hablatraining/git-learning/README.md

     l->>w: git reset
     r->>w: git reset
     end
-    # Note over w, r: You can also create a branch, checkout or reset from remote
+    Note over w, r: You can also create a branch, checkout or reset from remote
 ```

+If there is any word or concept you do not understand you should take a look at [git glossary].

 ## 1. Setting your environment
 ![](resources/icons/docker.png)